bjgillet/hbdnafx-git/README.md

 USB protocol is currently understood at about 60 %.<br>

 Items published so far :
-- USB device discovery (system side / not the protocol)
+- USB device discovery (doc/01_QualifyingtheUSBdeviceonLinux.pdf)
-- System and Security constaints and setup.
+- System and Security constaints and setup.(doc/02_SystemandSecuritysettings.pdf)
+- Device file discovery .(doc/03_DNAfx-git Files data structures.pdf)

 To come next :

-- Device file discovery doc.
-- File management unit test codes and their docs.
+- Initial python classes for data (HbData, Effect) and their data configuration file (hb_data.json). (with test code)
+- Documentation of initial classes and data structures within hbdna-edit.

 Published documentation is accessible from [this index](./doc/00_INTRO_INDEX.md)